thdngan/palaeo/content/notes/lunine_stevenson_1985.md

 	- Stevenson (1982*a*) proposed clathrate hydrate **dissociation** as a **driver** for **explosive ammonia-water volcanism** on **Rhea-sized satellites** in the Saturn system.
 	- Owen (1982): renewed suggestion that **Titan's atmosphere** is derived from clathrate and suggested that the $\bm{N_2}$ making most of the present atmosphere was accreted in clathrate.
 	- Lunine and Stevenson (1982*a*) calculated **gas composition in clathrate** derived from a **circum-Saturnian nebula** and concluded that ==although CH4 in Titan is likely derived from primordial clathrate, N2 would not be substantially incorporated and may have been photochemically produced from NH3 later== (Atreya, Donahue, and Kuhn 1978).
-- **==No direct evidence exists for clathrate anywhere aside from Earth==**.
-In part this may be because clathrate "hides" itself very well as ordinary water ice I in reflection spectra (Smythe 1975).
+- **==No direct evidence exists for clathrate anywhere aside from Earth==**.%%  In part this may be because clathrate "hides" itself very well as ordinary water ice I in reflection spectra (Smythe 1975).
 The utility of studying clathrate thermodynamics rests more on indirect evidence that clathrates play a role in determining the composition and evolution of surfaces and atmospheres of satellites (and perhaps giant-planet envelopes) in the outer solar system.
-Striking improvements in spectral resolution in ground-based reflection spectroscopy now raise the possibility of distinguishing between water ice I (and its high-pressure polymorphs - Gaffney and Matson 1980) and clathrate hydrate on surfaces in the outer solar system in the near future.
+Striking improvements in spectral resolution in ground-based reflection spectroscopy now raise the possibility of distinguishing between water ice I (and its high-pressure polymorphs - Gaffney and Matson 1980) and clathrate hydrate on surfaces in the outer solar system in the near future. %%

 ## Statistical mechanical model to predict clathrate formation
 or more specifically, to **==predict the stability regimes of clathrate hydrate==** and the **==composition of the guest molecule component==**.